Ramanand Sagar: Career

-Due to his unsuccessful career in Bollywood.
-Sagar shifted to Madras and start working for Gemini Studio.
+Due to his unsuccessful career in Bollywood, Sagar shifted to Madras and start working for Gemini Studio.
 He wrote story, screenplay and dialogues for Gemini classics like Insaniyat (1955), Raj Tilak (1958) and Paigham (1959), the 1959 classic featuring Dilip Kumar, Raaj Kumar and Vjyanthimala fetched him Filmfare Award for Best Dialogue.
 Sagar's collaboration with Gemini Studio proved to be fruitful for his career.
-Gemini's owner SS Vasan was impressed with Sagar's professionalism and advised him to directed films again.
+Gemini's owner SS Vasan was impressed with Sagar's professionalism and advised him to direct films again.
 Under the Vasan's tutelage, Sagar directed Ghunghat (1960) and Zindagi (1964) for Gemini Studio which were successful commercially and critically.
-He even wrote Shammi Kapoor and Sadhana starrer Rajkumar (1964) for another South Indian banner.
+He even wrote the Shammi Kapoor and Sadhana starrer Rajkumar (1964) for another South Indian banner.
 Ghunghat and Zindagi's success gave him the confidence to re-start his career as a producer and director.
 Sagar moved back to Mumbai and re-christened his Production House as Sagar Films.
 The first film under the Sagar Arts banner was Rajendra Kumar, Sadhana and Feroz Khan starrer Arzoo, which became a blockbuster.
 He won Filmfare Best Director Award for his spy thriller Aankhen.
 His films in the early 1970s were not successful like Geet and Laalkar.
 He directed one of the top five grossing films of 1976, Charas, starring Dharmendra and Hema Malini.
 In 1979, his directorial venture Prem Bandhan starring Rajesh Khanna, Rekha and Moushmi Chatterjee was successful commercially, becoming the sixth highest-grossing film of that year.
-In 1982, he directed Baghavat starring Dharmendra, Hema Malini and Reena Roy which turned out to be a huge hit.
+In 1982, he directed Baghavat, starring Dharmendra, Hema Malini and Reena Roy which turned out to be a huge hit.